Things to see and do at Saddlescombe Farm and Newtimber Hill

 Saddlescombe is an ancient farm hamlet nestled in the South Downs.
 The oldest part of the present-day farmhouse dates from around 1630 but most of the current farm buildings are Victorian.
 Here you will find a well-preserved donkey wheel which was used to raise water from the well.
 Surrounded by chalk grassland and ancient woodland there is plenty to explore at any time of year.

 Newtimber Hill is Sussex countryside at its finest.
 Ancient woodland, pristine grassland and unsurpassed views make a visit here a real pleasure.
 A 1,000-year-old lime tree and bluebells galore hide in the woodland and the open chalk downland is home to many specialist plants and insects.

-- our audio recordings, downloadable from the Information Barn
+- Audio recordings, downloadable from the information barn

 - A circular walk to Devil's Dyke and back

 - Newtimber in autumn when the hill is purple with devil's-bit scabious.